Throughout life, we sling enumerable social burdens and necessities onto our backs to protect, to love, to nurture, to

 A witness must pursue truth through judgement.
 Careful and deliberate judgment.
 Truth that echoes in emptiness and reverberates off stone backs of indifference.

 Even if we act and testify, it doesn’t mean we release the burden.
 In fact, the more we testify, the more we shoulder the weight.
 It pushes into us, becomes us.
 It can even destroy us.5

-Consider British poet Wilfred Owen, who fought and died in the Great War because he believed his purpose as a poet was to bear witness.
+Consider British poet Wilfred Owen, who fought and died in World War I because he believed his purpose as a poet was to bear witness.
 Of this commitment, he admits: ”I shall probably be a bloody bad soldier but how can I speak to/for them without becoming one?”

 Owen was highly criticized in a time when patriotism and morale influenced poetic conventions.
 In “Apologia Pro Poemate Meo,” he defends his poetry as witness and his choice to feel sickness – not glory – at death:6

 I, too saw God through the mud—

 The mud that cracked on cheeks when wretches smiled.